 In most countries, it is necessary to pay renewal fees to keep a patent or patent application pending.
 When renewal fees become due is specific to each country and we can advise further as required.
 For example, in the UK, patent renewals only become due on grant of the application.
-In Europe, renewal fees are due at the European Patent Office when a patent application is pending.
-Once a patent has been granted, renewal fees may be due at national patent offices and/or the European Patent Office.
+In Europe, renewal fees are due at the European Patent Office when a patent application is pending, and at national patent offices once a patent has been granted.

-Who is Clarivate (formerly CPA Global)?
+Who is CPA Global Limited?